kevinh-e/silver-palm-tree/README.md

 <br>
 The CIFAR10 model defaults to a ResNet110 model with 156 epochs.
-The COVID model default to a ResNet20 model with 128 epochs (5 Residual Block layers).
+The COVID model default to a ResNet20 model with 96 epochs (4 Residual Block layers + extra downsampling).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>